ineffableSkillz/Trading-Card-Game-SE-Development-Challenge/README.md

 ### Hour 5:35 - Saving the Cards
 - Writer for cards has been implemented and tested
 - CardRarity enum updated to aid writing process

+### Hour 6:05 - Setting up connection
+- Created SSLServer socket
+- Created Accept Thread \w Validation methods (need to setup client side before I can progress)
+- Accept Thread can check to see if a user has an account, given the correct credentials